OkarFabianTheWise/wtserver/README.md

 **Where to go next**

-- ✅ WebSocket-based progress events implemented for real-time UI updates
+- ✅ WebSocket-based progress events implemented with detailed granularity (2%, 5%, 10%, etc.)
+- ✅ Automatic title generation from script content
+- ✅ Custom prompt support for flexible AI explanations
+- ✅ Conditional logging with VERBOSE_LOGGING environment variable
 - I can convert the synchronous generator into a job queue and make `/api/generate` return immediately with `202` plus a polling-friendly status endpoint.
-- I can add SSE/WebSocket-based progress events to show generation progress to the frontend.

 If you'd like either of those, tell me which approach you prefer and I will implement it.